-Bit Mnemonic Description 12, 1 ZERO A 0 must be written to this bit to ensure correct operation of the device.
-11, 10 ADD1, ADD0 These two channel address bits are used to select the analog input channel for the next conversion if the sequencer is not being used.
-If the sequencer is being used, the two channel address bits are used to select the final channel in a consecutive sequence.
-9, 8 Mode 1, Mode 0 These two mode bits are used to select the configuration of the four analog input pins, V {IN} 0 to V {IN} 3.
+Bit Mnemonic Description 12, 11, 10 ADD2, ADD1, ADD0 These three channel address bits are used to select the analog input channel for the next conversion if the sequencer is not being used.
+If the sequencer is being used, the three channel address bits are used to select the final channel in a consecutive sequence.
+9, 8 Mode 1, Mode 0 These two mode bits are used to select the configuration of the eight analog input pins, V {IN} 0 to V {IN} 7.
 These pins are used in conjunction with the channel address bits.
-On the AD7324, the analog inputs can be configured as four single-ended inputs, two true differential input pairs, two pseudo differential inputs, or three pseudo differential inputs (see Table 10).
-7, 6 PM1, PM0 The power management bits are used to select different power mode options on the AD7324 (see Table 11).
-5 Coding This bit is used to select the type of output coding the AD7324 uses for the next conversion result.
+On the AD7328, the analog inputs can be configured as eight single-ended inputs, four fully differential input pairs, four pseudo differential inputs, or seven pseudo differential inputs (see Table 10).
+7, 6 PM1, PM0 The power management bits are used to select different power mode options on the AD7328 (see Table 11).
+5 Coding This bit is used to select the type of output coding that the AD7328 uses for the next conversion result.
 If coding = 0, the output coding is twos complement.
 If coding = 1, the output coding is straight binary.
 When operating in sequence mode, the output coding for each channel is the value written to the coding bit during the last write to the control register.
-4 Ref The reference bit is used to enable or disable the internal reference.
-If Ref = 0, the external reference is enabled and used for the next conversion, and the internal reference is disabled.
-If Ref = 1, the internal reference is used for the next conversion.
-When operating in sequence mode, the reference used for each channel is the value written to the Ref bit during the last write to the control register.
-3, 2 Seq1, Seq2 The Sequence 1 and Sequence 2 bits are used to control the operation of the sequencer (see Table 12).
+4 REF The reference bit is used to enable or disable the internal reference.
+If REF = 0, the external reference is enabled and used for the next conversion, and the internal reference is disabled.
+If REF = 1, the internal reference is used for the next conversion.
+When operating in sequence mode, the reference used for each channel is the value written to the REF bit during the last write to the control register.
+3, 2 SEQ1/SEQ2 The Sequence 1 and Sequence 2 bits are used to control the operation of the sequencer (see Table 12).
+1 Weak/Three-State This bit selects the state of the DOUT line at the end of the current serial transfer.
+If the bit is set to 1, the DOUT line is weakly driven to Channel Address Bit ADD2 of the following conversion.
+If this bit is set to 0, DOUT returns to three-state at the end of the serial transfer (see the Serial Interface section).

-The four analog input channels can be configured as three pseudo differential analog inputs, two pseudo differential inputs, two true differential input pairs, or four single-ended analog inputs.
+The eight analog input channels can be configured as seven pseudo differential analog inputs, four pseudo differential inputs, four true differential input pairs, or eight single-ended analog inputs.